Entities eligible for LMCIT coverage

 • Run by a joint powers board, provided that at least one member of the joint powers board is a League member.

-• Run by a special purpose political subdivision or district, provided the district is a member of the League.
+• Run by a special purpose political subdivision or district.

 • Run by a nonprofit corporation, provided the corporation is an instrumentality of a League member city, the city requests the Trust to provide coverage, and the city agrees to be secondarily responsible for any premiums or deductible reimbursements the corporation may owe to the Trust.